firoj0/docs/content/contributing/setting-up-your-environment-to-work-on-github-docs/index.md

 ---
-title: Setting up your environment to work on {% data variables.product.prodname_docs %}
+title:Git Setting up your environment to work on {% data variables.product.prodname_docs %}
 shortTitle: Your working environment
 intro: 'Learn about running the {% data variables.product.prodname_docs %} site locally or in {% data variables.product.prodname_github_codespaces %}.'
 versions: